 In my case, I started blogging in 2014 to explore my passion for writing.
 Along with that came the opportunity to put my tech skills to use (aka running a website and everything involved with that), and I was able to talk about what I love most – being well in all areas of your life.

-Eventually I left my 9-5 to pursue blogging full-time.
+Eventually, I left my 9-5 to pursue blogging full-time.
 Later down the road, I got a contract position with an email marketing company.
 I even started coaching a high school dance team – something that I was super passionate about in high school.
 I find this allows me to use my different passions and skills even if it gets overwhelming at times.
-Somehow everything I love has come together in a way that I could never had anticipated for myself.
+Somehow everything I love has come together in a way that I could never have anticipated for myself.

 Having multiple strengths & passions can be a tremendous gift, as long as you embrace it.– Marie Forleo